mxfmg1982/docs/content/en/docs/appstore/connectors/email-connector.md

 You can set up the following additional account settings:

-* **Subscribe to incoming emails** – user can select this option to get notified about the new incoming emails for modeling use `SubscribeToIncomingEmail` Java action.
+* **Subscribe to incoming emails** – Select this option to get notified about the new incoming emails for modeling use `SubscribeToIncomingEmail` Java action.
 Read more about this in the section below.

 {{% alert color="warning" %}}
 This is only supported for IMAP protocols, and some servers may not support it at all.
 {{% /alert %}}

-* **Sanitize email to prevent XSS attacks** – option to enable the removal of malicious scripts to prevent XSS attacks.
+* **Sanitize email to prevent XSS attacks** – Select this option to enable the removal of malicious scripts to prevent XSS attacks.
 This option is unselected by default.

 {{% alert color="warning" %}}
 We strongly recommend turning this the **Sanitize email to prevent XSS attacks** setting on.
 To learn more about this option, see [Sanitize untrusted HTML (to prevent XSS)](https://jsoup.org/cookbook/cleaning-html/safelist-sanitizer).